evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ## Drivetrain

 Chevrolet Blazer EV RS AWD has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 321mm, and the rear discs are 345mm.

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
 The system stops the car completely using friction brakes.

 ## Exterior

 You can choose between 8 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 You can choose between two types of roofs on this model.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-It has an electric curtain that occupants can use to protect against the sun.As an option, you can order this model with a panoramic roof that can be opened.
+It has an electric curtain that occupants can use to protect against the sun.
+As an option, you can order this model with a panoramic roof that can be opened.
 The glass has two panels.
 One over the first and the second rows, and occupants can open the front part.
 It has an electric curtain that occupants can use to protect against the sun.

 {{< sitefiguresized thumb="models/chevrolet/blazer_ev/blazer_ev_rs_awd/exterior_1_st.jpg" title="Chevrolet Blazer EV RS AWD" width="3000" height="1928"  >}}